Invasive Body Decoration Program

-Any facility that performs tattoo, piercing, and permanent make-up procedures is required to perform these procedures in an approved facility and have a valid health permit and will be inspected by an Environmental Health Specialist from the Washoe County Health District.
+Any facility that performs tattoo, tattoo removal, piercing, and permanent make-up procedures is required to perform these procedures in an approved facility and have a valid health permit and will be inspected by an Environmental Health Specialist from the Washoe County Health District.

 Any person wishing to open a permitted facility should complete the Application and make an appointment with one of our staff to go through the application and specific requirements for their facility location.

 A plan review of the facility must be submitted with the completed application.
 A consultation fee may be paid to have an initial inspection of any facility prior to submittal of the plan review or layout of the facility.
 All plans must have the following at a minimum:

 - One (1) free standing hand sink for every four (4) work stations

 - Bathroom sinks do not count as a hand sink

 - All finishes must be smooth and cleanable

 - Ability to provide for privacy for all persons

 - Clearly identify all work stations on the plan

 - Identify a Bioroom if you have an autoclave